MichaelChallis/MichaelChallis.github.io/_pages/about.md

 ---

-I am a third-year Ph,D. candidate in Economics at the University of Warwick supervised by <a href="https://www.polemarchakis.org/" target="+blank" rel="noopener noreferrer">Herakles Polemarchakis</a>
+I am a fourth-year Ph.D. candidate in Economics at the University of Warwick supervised by <a href="https://www.polemarchakis.org/" target="+blank" rel="noopener noreferrer">Herakles Polemarchakis</a>
 and <a href="https://sites.google.com/view/daniel-sgroi/home" target="+blank" rel="noopener noreferrer">Daniel Sgroi</a>.
 I am mainly interested in learning how people make decisions; I study this with observational data, experiments, and theory.

 I am a research fellow at the <a href="https://warwick.ac.uk/fac/soc/economics/research/centres/creta/" target="_blank" rel="noopener noreferrer">Centre for Research in Economic Theory and its Applications (CRETA)</a>, a Junior Fellow at the a <a href="https://warwick.ac.uk/fac/soc/economics/research/centres/cage/about/people/" target="_blank" rel="noopener noreferrer"> Centre for Advantage in the Global Economy (CAGE)</a>, and a member of the <a href="https://warwick.ac.uk/fac/soc/economics/research/research-groups/experimental-behavioural-economics/" target="_blank" rel="noopener noreferrer">Experimental and Behavioural Economics Research Group (EBER)</a>.